suomitek/suomitek-appboard/docs/developer/kubeops.md

 eval $(minikube docker-env)
 ```

-Note: By default, Kubeapps will try to fetch the latest version of the image so in order to make this workflow work in Minikube you will need to update the imagePullPolicy first:
+Note: By default, Suomitek-appboard will try to fetch the latest version of the image so in order to make this workflow work in Minikube you will need to update the imagePullPolicy first:

 ```bash
 kubectl patch deployment suomitek-appboard-internal-kubeops -n suomitek-appboard --type=json -p='[{"op": "replace", "path": "/spec/template/spec/containers/0/imagePullPolicy", "value": "IfNotPresent"}]'